dfki-ric/pytransform3d/doc/source/rotations.rst

     \left( \hat{\boldsymbol{\omega}}, \theta \right) = \left( \left( \begin{array}{c}\omega_x\\\omega_y\\\omega_z\end{array} \right), \theta \right)

+pytransform3d uses a numpy array of shape (4,) for the axis-angle representation of a rotation, where the first 3 entries correspond to the unit axis of rotation and the fourth entry to the rotation angle in radians, and typically we use the variable name a.

 It is possible to write this in a more compact way as a rotation vector:

 .. math::

     \boldsymbol{\omega} = \theta \hat{\boldsymbol{\omega}}

+pytransform3d uses a numpy array of shape (3,) for the compact axis-angle representation of a rotation and typically we use the variable name a.

 We can also refer to this representation as **exponential coordinates of rotation**.
+We can easily represent angular velocity as :math:`\dot{\theta} \hat{\boldsymbol{\omega}}` and angular acceleration as
+:math:`\ddot{\theta} \hat{\boldsymbol{\omega}}` so that we can easily do component-wise integration and differentiation with this representation.
-In addition, we can represent it by the cross-product matrix
+In addition, we can represent :math:`\theta \hat{\boldsymbol{\omega}}` by the cross-product matrix

 .. math::